huggingface/blog/gradient_accumulation.md

 This is the default method which is not meant to be customizable: it is only computed when `labels` and `input_ids` are passed as inputs to the model.
 The default loss is useful but is limited **by design**: for anything different being done, then we expect the labels to **not be passed directly, and for users to get the logits back from the model and use them to compute the loss outside of the model.**

-This is also showcased in all of our examples in the `transformers` repository (for example [in this GLUE script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-classification/run_glue_no_trainer.py#L564)).

-However, it was not enabled by default; and the transformers Trainer, as well as many Trainers, is heavily leveraging these methods: by the simplicity it offers, it is a double-edged sword.
+However, the transformers Trainer, as well as many Trainers, is heavily leveraging these methods: by the simplicity it offers, it is a double-edged sword.
 Providing a simple API that becomes different as the use-case differs is not a well-thought API, and we've been caught by surprise ourselves.

+To be precise, for gradient accumulation across token-level tasks like causal LM training, the correct loss should be computed by the total loss across all batches in a gradient accumulation step divided by the total number of all non padding tokens in those batches.
+This is not the same as the average of the per-batch loss values

 ### How we're fixing it